 3. Abuse from your abuser must be physical

 The main requirement to qualify for VAWA is that the victim must be subjected to battery or extreme cruelty.
-However, forms of domestic violence may be physical abuse, verbal abuse, or emotional abuse.
+However, forms of domestic violence may be physical, verbal, or emotional.
 Depending on the circumstances of the abuse under these categories may amount to extreme cruelty.

 4. You must be married to your abuser